yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-003_Validate_Product_Images_Display_Without_Login.md

 1. Open the application
 2. Do not log in
 3. Access the product catalog page
-4. Observe the product images displayed
+4. Observe the product images displaye

 ---